 Many ingredients suggested for smoothies, like fruits, have a high glycemic index.
 This means they will spike your blood sugar and insulin levels almost immediately.
 This is the exact opposite of what you are striving for on a low-carb diet.

 In addition, I prefer coconut milk in my smoothies.
 Not only does it create the creamiest smoothie ever, but it adds more healthy fats and is very low in carbs.
+And less but not least, you can add some keto chocolate in your smoothies too.
+It’s so good.
+Take a look at this Keto Chocolate Smoothie I made few weeks ago.

 Are protein smoothies good for weight loss?